darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 How do I know this information, I have successfully programed a QuadDAC.
 Thanks to my 34 years of advanced computer experience.
 Need I say more?<br>

-Sorry 16bit audio it's your turn now, your going to be cut down to 12bit to fit into a 24bit circle.
-You will not hear any difference because the audio will be upsampled 16X, 16bit audio will sound better than it normally would on a 32bit DAC.
-Not to mention, 16bit audio is running in True Native Mode with 6144 channels.<br>
+Sorry 16bit audio it's your turn now, your going to be cut down to 12bit to fit into a 24bit circle. now the left channel on 16bit will be softer than the right, channel, it's a catch 22.<br>

 That reminds me, I should let everyone know what devices are running in True Native Mode.
 Direct output is when all 4 DACs are producing  audio independently. low-range, mid-range, high-range and offload all playing music independently of each other.
 So you will hear the bass, treble and mid-range all simultaneously, as apposed to a single DAC.
 Cool huh, this is why they designed and created a QuadDAC.<br>